developerleomoraes/developerleomoraes/README.md

 ## Hey! l´m Leonardo Moraes!

--  Studying Computer Science - PUC Minas - 3º Período
+-  Studying Computer Science - PUC Minas - 4º Período
--  Studying HTML, CSS, Java Script, Python and MySQL
+-  Studying HTML, CSS, JavaScript.
 -  Currently working as a tech assistant and looking for an opportunity as a front-end developer!

 <div>